Non-pathological low request rate results in error message

 Warning: it's been 2499982 us since a (nonempty) fragment was sent downstream, greater than the timeout value of missing_request_window_timeout_us = 1000000.
 Of the N requests in the queue, all but the most recent one out of the N will be discarded and an empty placeholder fragment sent downstream to correspond to each discarded request

-#2 Updated by Kurt Biery almost 2 years ago
+#2 Updated by Kurt Biery about 2 years ago

 13-Nov-2017, KAB: the investigation into making the error message more useful sound good to me, but I believe that it is essential to fix the bug that is causing this message to appear in the first place.